LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 15. **Description:** Used to provide more information about the lab profile.

-16. **Has IDL Content:** Check this box if the lab profile has IDL (Integrated Digital Lab) content.
-    - After this box is checked, another option will display, allowing you to select the version of IDL content.

 17. **Introduction Content URL:** The content at this URL will be displayed in a dialog when the lab interface first opens.
 The content can either be an HTML page or an MP4 video file.
 The URL must use HTTPS.

 18. **Objective:** Used to provide specific information about the lab.
 It should include a summary of the lab instructions and a list of specific goals that the lab is intended to meet.